bcgov/nr-showcase-devops-tools/tools/README.md

 The BCDevOps SonarQube repo provides a script that will generate a random PW, set it in SonarQube, and create a secret.
 This can be found under the  `/provisioning` folder of the cloned BCDevOps repo.

-In order to directly get and automatically run the password reset script, execute the following:
+For the next stage of configuration, wait until the SonarQube app is fully deployed and operational before running this script.
+Once you have verified the app is fully deployed, you can proceed to automatically run the password reset script as follows:

 ```sh
 curl https://raw.githubusercontent.com/BCDevOps/sonarqube/bbb9f62e29706b61382cf24d7ad7e08f2476a01f/provisioning/updatesqadminpw.sh | sh